A non-parametric peak finder algorithm and its application in searches for new physics: Non-parametric peak finder algorithm

 The algorithm triggers the beginning of a peak if the local derivatives satisfy:

-where $\Delta$ is a free positive parameter.
+where $\Delta$ is a free positive parameter that reflects (unknown) slope of the peak.
+This parameter should be found empirically and we will discuss below a possible range for its value.
 When the above conditions are true, NPFinder registers a possible peak and begins classifying next points as a part of the peak.
 The running average Eq.~\ref{q2} is not accumulated for the points which belong to a possible peak. $\Delta$ is the only free parameter which specifies the sensitivity to the peak finding.
-Typically, it should be close to 1 and decreasing it to a smaller value will increase sensitivity to the peaks (and likely will increase sensitivity to statistical fluctuations).
+This parameter should decrease with increase of sensitivity to the peaks (and likely will increase sensitivity to statistical fluctuations).

 NPFinder continues to walk over data points until $\delta\alpha_{N+1}$ and $\delta\alpha_{N+2}$ are both negative, which signifies the maximum of the peak has been reached.
 The double condition in Eq.~\ref{q3} is used to reinforce the peak-search robustness.
 When this condition is met, NPFinder exits the peak and adds an equal number of points to the right side from the peak center.
-The requirement of having the same number of points implies that the peaks are expected to be symmetric (which is typically the case).
-For steeply falling distributions, as in the most common case for high-energy physics, this assumption usually means that we somewhat underestimate the peak significance.
+The requirement of having the same number of points implies that the peaks are expected to be symmetric, which is the most common case.
+For steeply falling distributions, such as transverse-momenta spectra or dijet mass distributions, this assumption usually means that we somewhat underestimate the peak significance.
+Figure~\ref{graph} illustrates the NPFinder algorithm for a falling invariant-mass distribution.
+Each point of the distribution can have an upper and lower statistical (or systematic) uncertainty.

 After detecting all peak candidates, NPFinder iterates through the list of possible peaks in order to form a background for each peak.
-This is achieved by performing a linear regression of points between the first and last points in the peak, i.e. applying the function $y_i=m x_i + b$, where $m$ and $b$ are the slop and intercept of the linear regression, which in this case is rather trivial as it is performed via the two points only.
+This is achieved by performing a linear regression of points between the first and last points in the peak, i.e. applying the function $y_i=m x_i + b$, where $m$ and $b$ are the slope and intercept of the linear regression, which in this case is rather trivial as it is performed via the two points only.
 It should be noted that the linear regression is also performed taking into account uncertainties:

 where $y_{1}$ is the first point of the peak, $y_{2}$ is the final point of the peak, and $\delta y_{1}$ and $\delta y_{2}$ are their statistical uncertainties, respectively.
 Here the statistical uncertainties are added in order to always be on the conservative side in estimation of the background level under the peak.
 The intercept parameter then is $b=y_{1} + \delta y_{1} - m x_1$.